swiftly-solution/documentation/docgen/output/events/gameevents/onvotecast.md

 ---

 # OnVoteCast
-This event is triggered when vote_cast is triggered
+This event is triggered when vote_cast is triggered.
 ::: tabs
 @tab Lua
 ```lua